By the end of this section, you will be able to:

-- Define and discuss happiness, including its determinants and how to increase it
+- Define and discuss happiness, including its determinants

 Although the study of stress and how it affects us physically and psychologically is fascinating, it is—admittedly—somewhat of a grim topic.
 Psychology is also interested in the study of a more upbeat and encouraging approach to human affairs—the quest for happiness.

 America’s founders declared that its citizens have an unalienable right to pursue happiness.
 But what is happiness?
 When asked to define the term, people emphasize different aspects of this elusive state.
 Indeed, happiness is somewhat ambiguous and can be defined from different perspectives (Martin, 2012).
 Some people, especially those who are highly committed to their religious faith, view happiness in ways that emphasize virtuosity, reverence, and enlightened spirituality.
 Others see happiness as primarily contentment—the inner peace and joy that come from deep satisfaction with one’s surroundings, relationships with others, accomplishments, and oneself.
 Still others view happiness mainly as pleasurable engagement with their personal environment—having a career and hobbies that are engaging, meaningful, rewarding, and exciting.
 These differences, of course, are merely differences in emphasis.
 Most people would probably agree that each of these views, in some respects, captures the essence of happiness.